Azure/aks-baseline-automation/README.md

  * A CI/CD pipeline built using GitHub Actions
  * A GitOps solution using flux or argoCD (applies only to Shared-Services application lifecycle management).

 Note that these features have not been implemented yet in this reference implementation.
-For the automation of the cluster lifecycle-management see https://github.com/Azure/aks-baseline-automation/issues/23.
+For the automation of the cluster lifecycle-management see issue https://github.com/Azure/aks-baseline-automation/issues/23.
 ## Secure DevOps
 A typical DevOps process for deploying containers to AKS can be depicted by the diagram below:
 ![Typical DevOps](./docs/.attachments/secure-devOps-1.jpg)